adonisjs/drive/README.md

 - `npm run test`: This command will first lint the code using ESlint and then run tests and report the test coverage using [c8](https://github.com/bcoe/c8).
 - `npm run quick:test`: Runs only the tests without linting or coverage reporting.

-The starter kit also comes with a Github workflow file to run tests using Github Actions.
+The starter kit also has a Github workflow file to run tests using Github Actions.
 The tests are executed against `Node.js 20.x` and `Node.js 21.x` versions on both Linux and Windows.
 Feel free to edit the workflow file in the `.github/workflows` directory.

 ## TypeScript workflow

-- The starter kit uses [tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html) for compiling the TypeScript to JavaScript at the time of publishing the package.
+- The starter kit uses [tsc](https://www.typescriptlang.org/docs/handbook/compiler-options.html) for compiling the TypeScript to JavaScript when publishing the package.
 - [TS-Node](https://typestrong.org/ts-node/) and [SWC](https://swc.rs/) are used to run tests without compiling the source code.
-- The `tsconfig.json` file is extended from [`@adonisjs/tsconfig`](https://github.com/adonisjs/tooling-config/tree/main/packages/typescript-config) and uses `NodeNext` module system.
+- The `tsconfig.json` file is extended from [`@adonisjs/tsconfig`](https://github.com/adonisjs/tooling-config/tree/main/packages/typescript-config) and uses the `NodeNext` module system.
 Meaning the packages are written using ES modules.
-- You can perform type checking without compiling the source code using `npm run typecheck` script.
+- You can perform type checking without compiling the source code using the `npm run type check` script.

 Feel free to explore the `tsconfig.json` file for all the configured options.

 ## ESLint and Prettier setup

 The starter kit configures ESLint and Prettier.
-The configuration for both is stored within the `package.json` file, and use our [shared config](https://github.com/adonisjs/tooling-config/tree/main/packages).
-Feel free to change the config, use custom plugins or remove both tools altogether.
+Both configurations are stored within the `package.json` file and use our [shared config](https://github.com/adonisjs/tooling-config/tree/main/packages).
+Feel free to change the configuration, use custom plugins, or remove both tools altogether.

 ## Using Stale bot

-The [Stale bot](https://github.com/apps/stale) is a Github application that automatically marks issues and PRs as stale and closes after a certain duration of inactivity.
+The [Stale bot](https://github.com/apps/stale) is a Github application that automatically marks issues and PRs as stale and closes after a specific duration of inactivity.

-Feel free to delete `.github/stale.yml` and `.github/lock.yml` files if you decide not to use the Stale bot.
+Feel free to delete the `.github/stale.yml` and `.github/lock.yml` files if you decide not to use the Stale bot.